Here’s a nice and easy truffle butter recipe… Spread it on toast with sea salt or add it to cooked pasta to make a delicious truffle butter spaghetti!

 Pasta, cheese sauce, cauliflower and freshly grated black truffle?
 That seriously sounds like heaven on my plate.
 Count me in for sure.
-Thanks again, Stephane!
+Thanks, Stephane!

 2) Meatballs in Black Truffle Sauce (Woman and Home)

 I prepare meatballs fairly often for dinner throughout the year, how about you?
 A meatball dinner is always a hit here.
-What’s your favorite meatball recipe?
+What is your favorite meatball recipe?
 I usually prepare classic meatballs in tomato sauce or carbonara sauce.

 But way a second here, I think I just found a third recipe idea that will be a big hit as well: these lovely meatballs in a delicious creamy white wine and truffle sauce!
 Credits for this winner go to Woman and Home.
-Thanks for the inspiration!
-Yum!
+Thanks!

 3) Baked Black Truffle Stuffed Brie (Sprinkles & Sprouts)

 Then listen up: have I got news for you.
 Look at this baked brie with black truffle!
 I mean, just look at it.

 Oh my god!
 I can honestly smell the melted cheese infused with truffle right now.
 Get me a loaf of bread and I’ll polish this treat off in just a couple of minutes.

 Awesome recipe by the very talented Claire who is the photographer, recipe developer and writer behind the wonderful Sprinkles & Sprouts.
 Thanks!